Osteophyte/Bone Spur Treatment in Tampa

 Osteophytes Formation

-Bone spurs or osteophytes are quit common on patients over the age of 60.
-Commonly misinterpreted as the source of a patients pain, osteophytes are often an indication of another problem.
-Degeneration of the spine such as spinal stenosis, degenerative disc disease, spondylosis or arthritis can all cause bone spurs over time by thickening ligaments that calcify.
+Bone spurs or osteophytes are quite common in patients over the age of 60.
+Commonly misinterpreted as the source of a patient's pain, osteophytes are often an indication of another problem.
+Degeneration of the spine such as spinal stenosis, degenerative disc disease, spondylosis, or arthritis can all cause bone spurs over time by thickening ligaments that calcify.

 -